-5 Net to Falcon's 29.43% working interest in EP76, EP98, and EP117, the net contingent resource number does not incorporate royalties over the permits
+5 Net to Falcon Australia's 22.5% (revised as of 7 April 2020 following the farm down, previously 30%) working interest in EP76, EP98, and EP117, the net contingent resource number does not incorporate royalties over the permits

 As noted in Origin's press release the "The contingent resource estimates contained in [their] report are based on, and fairly represents, information and supporting documentation that have been prepared by Alexander Côté who is a full-time Origin employee and a Qualified Reserves and Resource Evaluator.
 Mr Côté is a registered professional engineer with specialised unconventional gas resource characterisation and development experience.
 Mr Côté has consented to the form and context in which these statements appear".
 Mr Côté is a member of the Association of Professional Engineers and Geoscientists of Alberta.